How to Stay Organized in Graduate School

 Keep Track of Assignments and Appointments

-Chances are your graduate program utilizes an online learning management system (LMS) such as Canvas, Blackboard or Moodle, even if the coursework isn’t entirely online.
+Chances are your graduate program utilizes an online learning management system (LMS) such as Canvas, Blackboard or Moodle, even if the coursework is not entirely online.
 (In the online USC GIST Graduate Programs, we use Blackboard.)
 Instructors often post readings, lectures, assignments and due dates on these platforms, but it is important not to rely solely on the LMS to keep track of your assignments — especially since there will be many more assignments and readings than you were used to in your undergraduate studies.

 Instead, take advantage of your preferred electronic calendar — Google Calendar, iCal, or Outlook Calendar — and input each assignment and due date.
 These calendars can sync with your smart phone, and you can set reminders to notify you of upcoming due dates and appointments.